stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 upon either cult or image, and now the detective had come to the highest authorities in the country and met with no more than the Greenland tale of Professor Webb.

-  The feverish interest aroused at the meeting by Legrasse&rsquo;s tale, corroborated as it was by the statuette, is echoed in the subsequent correspondence of those who attended;
+  The feverish interest aroused at the meeting by Legrasse's tale, corroborated as it was by the statuette, is echoed in the subsequent correspondence of those who attended;
 although scant mention occurs in the formal publications of the society.
 Caution is the first care of those accustomed to face occasional charlatanry and imposture.
-Legrasse for some time lent the image to Professor Webb, but at the latter&rsquo;s death it was returned to him and remains in his possession, where I viewed it not long ago.
+Legrasse for some time lent the image to Professor Webb, but at the latter's death it was returned to him and remains in his possession, where I viewed it not long ago.
 It is truly a terrible thing, and unmistakably akin to the dream-sculpture of young Wilcox.